 - Typical Offer: 50% to 70% of Fair Market Value (FMV)

-- Eligible Properties: Ugly homes with structural issues, couples going through a divorce, a death in the family, bad mortgage financing, inherited houses, high-crime neighborhoods, etc.
+- Eligible Properties: Ugly homes with structural issues, bad mortgage financing, inherited houses, high-crime neighborhoods, etc.

 - Closing Offer Terms: WeBuyUglyHouses provides a flexible closing date, up to 30 days out.
 Offer terms are subject to change based on the local franchisee office.